 There are positive and negative behavioral patterns that a person can accumulate and the choice about what thoughts, emotions and actions you take will determine whether you like will be peaceful or painful.
 A common analogy used to define a negative samskara likens them to lmonds implanted in the field of consciousness that when given the fertile ground of attachment and aversion ultimately bear the fruit of suffering.
 There are three things that are important to know about the negative samskaras.
 First your personal storyline, the narrative of you generally feeds the already established patterns.
 Second, the more you fight and struggle against them head on, the worse it gets like a constrictor snake.
 And third, the negative samskaras pull you down like a riptide into the sea of emotionality and you can feel like your drowning suddenly.
 This feature usually can be seen as a relapse, a kind of slippery recidivism that pulls you down just when you think you are past that particular issue.

 In some ways the negative samskaras are like an addiction.
 But instead of being addicted to a substance you get addicted to a particular emotional state that leads to suffering and pain.
+If you are suffering the pain in the neck upon waking up visit us for the best neck pain treatment in Singapore.
 The samskaras have a familiarity to them and even though they lead to suffering it is also somehow all you know as life.
 Their familiarity is also their temptation because the pattern is so well established and you are so attached to its righteousness that it actually hurts to let them go.
 The more you unknowingly let the negative samskaras fuel your life course the deeper they pull you into the dark spiral.
 The practice of yoga offers what is said to be the only way out.
 Instead of fighting them from an antagonistic place the practice of yoga seeks to burn through the samskaras with the light of pure awareness.
 This is done with actual physical and spiritual practice that cultivates the fire of purification, known as agni in Sanskrit.
 Once the inner agni is ignited it has the power to literally fry the negative samskara almonds until only their shell is remaining and they no longer have the ability to grow and bear their painful fruit.

 When you practice yoga you are in some ways working a 12-Step program when you go deeply within yourself and make peace with all the ways that the negative samskara have harmed you and all the people in your life.
 Once you see the patern clearly you want naturally want to make amends for the suffering that you have generated through the familiar pattern of the samskara.
 The fire of purification in the practice of yoga is also ultimately the light of clarity.
 Once you come out of your denial and see the negative samskara’s effect in your life your heart breaks.
 The tender achey quality of your heart opens in that moment of realization because you see clearly how your actions have harmed those whom you love and you feel empathy for their pain.
 In that moment of direct revelation you yearn to go and apologize for the harm that you have caused and make a firm resolution to never repeat that same pattern again.